vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 };
 ```

-The custom query function always has in the arguments the default query (`query`), default variables (`variables`) and additional parameters (`args`) sent from the front-end.
+The custom query function always has in the arguments the default query (`query`), default variables (`variables`) and additional parameters (`metadata`) sent from the front-end.
 This function always must return the query and its variables as well, while in the body you can do anything you want with those parameters - you can override them or even change to the new ones.